 Have Your Civil Rights Been Violated?

-From race discrimination to sexual harassment and fair housing rights violations, if you believe you have been the victim of a civil rights violation, you most likely have questions about your situation and your options.
-Following is an overview of initial questions to ask and steps to take if you believe that your civil rights have been violated.
+You have certain basic rights under the U.S. Constitution and state and federal laws.
+From race discrimination to sexual harassment and fair housing rights violations, if you believe you've been the victim of a civil rights violation, you most likely have questions about your situation and your options.
+The following is an overview of initial questions and steps to take if you believe your human rights have been violated.

-The first question you should ask is whether a "protected right" has been violated.
-You may feel that your rights have been violated, but it doesn't necessarily follow that your civil rights were violated.
+First, you should ask whether a protected right has been violated.
+You may believe your rights have been violated, but it doesn't necessarily follow that your civil rights were violated.
 Only certain rights are protected under civil rights and anti-discrimination laws.
-Some apparent "rights violations" are in fact perfectly legal, and cannot form the basis for a civil rights case.
-The examples below point out the difference between lawful discrimination and an unlawful civil rights violation, in the area of housing rights.
+Some apparent rights violations are perfectly legal and can't form the basis for a civil rights case.
+The examples below highlight the difference between lawful discrimination and an unlawful civil rights violation in housing rights.

 Example 1: Applicant 1, an owner of two dogs, fills out an application to lease an apartment from Landlord.
-Upon learning that Applicant 1 is a dog owner, Landlord refuses to lease the apartment to her, because he does not want dogs in his building.
-Here, Landlord has not committed a civil rights violation by discriminating against Applicant 1 based solely on her status as a pet owner.
+Upon learning that Applicant 1 is a dog owner, Landlord refuses to rent the apartment to them, because they do not want dogs in their building.
+Here, Landlord has not committed a civil rights violation by discriminating against Applicant 1 based solely on their status as a pet owner.
 Landlord is free to reject apartment applicants who own pets.

-Example 2: Applicant 2, an African American man, fills out an application to lease an apartment from Landlord.
-Upon learning that Applicant 2 is an African American, Landlord refuses to lease the apartment to him, because he prefers to have Caucasian tenants in his building.
+Example 2: Applicant 2, an African-American man, fills out an application to lease an apartment from Landlord.
+Upon learning that Applicant 2 is an African American, Landlord refuses to rent the apartment to him because he prefers to have Caucasian tenants in his building.
 Here, Landlord has committed a civil rights violation by discriminating against Applicant 2 based solely on his race.
 Under federal and state fair housing and anti-discrimination laws, Landlord may not reject apartment applicants because of their race.

 If a Protected Right Was Violated: Your Options

-As with most legal disputes, your civil rights matter often may be resolved without having to file papers in court or facing the prospect of a lengthy legal battle.
-For example, a potential employment discrimination matter can be resolved by both sides (typically through the employer and employee and their respective attorneys) sitting down and drafting an agreement in which the employer agrees to pay the employee a certain amount as severance, and the employee agrees to give up any right to sue over the matter.
+As with most legal disputes, your civil rights matter may be resolved without filing papers in court or facing the prospect of a lengthy legal battle.
+For example, a potential employment discrimination matter can be resolved, typically through the employer, employee, and their respective attorneys sitting down and drafting an agreement in which the employer agrees to pay the employee a certain amount as severance, and the employee agrees to give up any right to sue over the matter.

 Filing a Claim with the Government

-What matters most is that your complaint gets filed; after that, the agencies will decide where and how your case will be handled.
-In most cases, neither the offender nor the victim need be affiliated with the government.
-It is important to note that, for some types of civil rights cases, a claim must be filed with the government before any private lawsuit may be pursued.
+What matters most is that your complaint gets filed.
+The appropriate agencies will decide where and how your case will be handled after that.
+In most cases, neither the offender nor the victim needs to be affiliated with the government.
+It's important to note that, for some civil rights cases, a claim must be filed with the government before any private lawsuit may be pursued.

 Filing a Private Lawsuit for a Civil Rights Violation

-If you believe you have been the victim of a civil rights violation, you most likely have the option of filing a lawsuit against those responsible for any harm suffered as a result.
+If you believe you've been the victim of a civil rights violation, you can most likely file a lawsuit against those responsible for any harm suffered.

-Once you decide to file a lawsuit for a civil rights violation, one of your first considerations will be where to file: in federal or state court.
-Depending on the specifics of your case, the choice may be yours, or your options may be dictated by an applicable law.
-Regardless of where the case is handled (federal or state court), in order to begin the case the person claiming a civil rights violation (the "plaintiff") files a "complaint" with the court.
+Once you decide to file a lawsuit for a civil rights violation, one of your first considerations will be whether to file in federal court or state court.
+Depending on the specifics of your case, the choice may be yours.
+An applicable state or federal law may dictate your options.
+Regardless of where the case is handled in federal or state court, in order to begin the lawsuit the person claiming a civil rights violation (the "plaintiff") files a civil rights complaint with the court.

-The complaint sets out certain facts and allegations, in an attempt to show that the opposing party (the "defendant(s)") is/are responsible for the civil rights violations alleged in the complaint, and for any harm suffered by the plaintiff as a result.
-Remember that, for some types of civil rights cases, you must file a claim with the appropriate government agency before pursuing any private lawsuit.
+The complaint sets out certain facts and allegations in an attempt to show that the opposing party, or defendant, is responsible for the civil rights violations alleged in the complaint, and for any harm suffered by the plaintiff as a result.
+For some types of civil rights cases, you must file a claim with the appropriate government agency before pursuing any private lawsuit.

-Legal issues involving civil rights can be very complicated, and can be very difficult to resolve without proper expertise.
-If you believe you have suffered a civil rights violation, the best place to start is to speak with an experienced civil rights attorney.
-Important decisions related to your situation can be complicated -- including whether a "protected right" was violated, which laws apply to the situation, whether you must file a claim with the government, and where you might file a lawsuit.
-An attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.
+Legal issues involving civil liberties can be complicated and challenging to resolve without proper expertise.
+If you believe you have suffered a civil rights violation, such as a freedom of speech violation, speaking with an experienced civil rights attorney is the best place to start.
+You have a right to due process and equal protection.
+Protect your constitutional rights.
+An attorney will evaluate all aspects of your case and explain all options available to you to ensure the best possible outcome for your case.